Thursday, March 26, 2026

 • If you join a session, participate, and stay till the end, you get an adventure credit.
 Spend credits equal to a level to earn it after completing a quest (next item).

 • Level titles=Level up quests.
 As per this idea.
-Some quests will be appropiate as solo PBP ordeals.
+Some quests will be appropriate as solo PBP ordeals.

 ----